 |Linkage to Country/Regional Strategy||

-The project fully aligns with ADB''s Operational Plan for Agriculture and Natural Resources, which stresses that ADB''s private agribusiness investments _have the potential to benefit millions of smallholder farmers directly and contribute to public goods, such as food security, food safety, and reduced soil and water pollution_.
-The project builds on lessons from ADB''s long history in the PRC''s livestock sector, particularly the need to achieve development impact through private agro-enterprises with sufficient scale and direct linkages with farmers.
-The project will complement a PRC sovereign project approved in 2015, which will provide similar assistance to livestock companies in Henan.
+The project fully aligns with ADB's Operational Plan for Agriculture and Natural Resources, which stresses that ADB's private agribusiness investments have the potential to benefit millions of smallholder farmers directly and contribute to public goods, such as food security, food safety, and reduced soil and water pollution.
+The project builds on lessons from ADB's long history in the PRC's livestock sector, particularly the need to achieve development impact through private agri-enterprises with sufficient scale and direct linkages with farmers.

 |Summary of Environmental and Social Aspects|